BCA National Training Group

 - Aboriginal Cultural Heritage training to CMA, University, Wentworth Group and other Government stakeholders

-- Planning, project management, implementation, reporting and facilitate $5 million worth of works and on ground projects for Aboriginal people integrating Aboriginal cultural heritage
+- Planning, project management, implementation, reporting and facilitation of $5 million worth of works and on ground projects for Aboriginal people integrating Aboriginal cultural heritage

 - Integrating cultural heritage planning into on-ground works